charles-keely/TheBoldUnknown/lead-generator/brand-guide.md

 clear setup before detail

-define uncommon terms once
+uncommon terms defined once

-precision > drama
+precision is more important than drama

-curiosity > fear
+curiosity is more important than fear

 Readers should leave thinking:
- “I understand that — and now I’m even more curious.”
+“I understand that, and now I am even more curious.”

 10. Purpose
 Every piece of content must support TheBoldUnknown’s mission: